samsquire/ideas2/README.md

 4. Running test builds (with coverage)
 5.

-# 91. Desktop distribution has a development environment
+# 91. Small ideas

-A Linux distribution could come with a working development environment already configured to write applications in.
+* A Linux distribution could come with a working development environment already configured to write applications in.

-# 92. VHost Package Manager
+* A package manager for Nginx files.
+Installs different virtual hosts with different server names for hosting multiple apps at the same URL.

-Installs Nginx configuration files to sites-available with different server_names so you can run multiple services at home.
+# 92.

 # 93. Distributed spreadsheets

 Spreadsheets that run across multiple machines for performance and parallelism.
+Cells can be configured to come from other computers.

 # 94. Spreadsheet web designer